INO-quantum/scanning-cavity-lock/README.md

   * D8   = output of digital signal for debugging

 Setup steps:
-  * Connect the Arduino with USB (programming port is close to power plug; power with 5V on power plug to be independent of computer)
+  * Connect the Arduino with USB (programming port is close to power plug; optionally power with 5V on power plug to be independent of computer)
   * Open Arduino IDE and open the sketch `SCTL_Arduino/SCTL_Arduino.ino`
   * Ensure `USE_SERIAL` is set to `SERIAL_PROG` such that you can later connect with `Serial Monitor`
-  * Upload the sketch
+  * Select Arduino Due as board (you might need to install it in `Boards Manager`) and upload the sketch
   * In `Serial Monitor` (using baud rate 115200) set all gains to zero with the commands: `Lki0`, `Lkp0`, `Rki0`, `Rkp0`.
 Send the commands individually by pressing `Enter` after each command.
 This allows to scan the cavity without the feedback while you are aligning it.
 Optionally, you can also set `laser_ki`, `laser_kp`, `ramp_ki` and `ramp_kp` to zero in the script before uploading.
-Ignore error 10 which the Arduino will display, since it cannot find the first peak.
+Ignore errors 10-15 which the Arduino will display, since it cannot find the cavity peaks.
   * Connect the amplifier to DAC1 output and adjust the offset and gain of the amplifier to get minimum 0V and 10-20V output.
 We use the `LENS-PID` with gain=5 which gives about 4.5Vpp on the piezo and about 0-10V scanning range.
 This PID is convenient since it has not only gain and offset settings but also an input offset to cancel the 0.55V offset of the DAC1 output of the Arduino.
-For the initial alignment it might be useful to increase `RAMP_FRAC` to scan by more than 4.5Vpp or the equivalent voltage needed to scan one FSR of the reference laser.
+For the initial alignment it might be useful to scan by more than 4.5Vpp, i.e. to scan more than one FSR of the cavity.
 We have added low-pass filters on the input and output of the `LENS-PID` to avoid oscillations and to reduce noise.
 This causes a visible phase-shift (`RAMP_DELAY_MU` ~150μs) of the ramp and PD signal vs. the ramp trigger signal (on D7).
   * Couple the reference (green) and controlled (blue-violet) lasers into the Fabry-Perot interferometer (FPI).
 The resolution is ~7.5MHz and is limited by the cavity finess of about 200.
 Additionally, since the cavity is confocal, higher transverse modes are not resolved but lead to asymmetric lineshape.
 A non-confocal FPI with higher finesse would give separate narrower lines for each mode.
   * Adjust the photodetector gain to get maximum 3.3V output at maximum power and connect the signal to the analog input A0.
   * Set the low and hight thresholds `LOW_THRESHOLD_V` and `HIGH_THRESHOLD_V` in volt to match your peaks.
-The high threshold can be set to about 50% of your actual peak high to ensure that even with power fluctuations the peak is still found reliably.
+The high threshold can be set to about 50% of your actual peak voltage to ensure that even with power fluctuations the peak is still found reliably.
 The low threshold should be set clearly (~factor 1/2) below the high threshold.
   * Adjust the output offset of the amplifier such that the reference peak is close to `RAMP_SET_MU` in μs (550μs).
 Note that this value cannot be smaller than `RAMP_DELAY_MU` (see above) and `RAMP_DELAY_MIN` given by the time it takes to fill one buffer (~200μs).
   * At this point errors 10 + peak number = not found peaks 0 .. `NUM_PEAKS`-1 should be cleared.
-When no error is present the LED on the Arduino should be switching off and `error cleared` should be printed in the `Serial Monitor` (at the moment this does not work).
-In case you want to consider only 3 peaks (ramping up) instead of the standard 6 peaks (ramping up and down) you can set `NUM_PEAKS` from 6 to 3.
+When no error is present the orange LED on the Arduino should be switching off and `error cleared` should be printed in the `Serial Monitor`.
-  * With the command `p6` (or `p3` for `NUM_PEAKS`=3) you can monitor the actual measured laser positions in units of `TICKS` = 1μs/86, followed by the laser error signal and laser output (in amplitude units 0..4095) and the ramp error signal and ramp output.
-The command `p6r` (or `p3r`) contiguously outputs the actual values until `Enter` is pressed.
+  * With the command `p6` you can monitor the actual measured laser positions in units of `TICKS` = 1μs/86, followed by the laser error signal and laser output (in amplitude units 0..4095) and the ramp error signal and ramp output.
+The command `p6r` contiguously outputs the actual values until `Enter` is pressed.
+This allows to collect statistics of the error signal.
-  * In `Serial Monitor` set a small ramp integral part `Rki10` and press `Enter` and you should see the Arduino adjusting the ramp offset when you change the output offset of the amplifier.
+  * In `Serial Monitor` set a small ramp integral part `Rki1` and press `Enter` and you should see the Arduino adjusting the ramp offset when you change the output offset of the amplifier.
 The first peak should be staying at `RAMP_SET_MU`.
   * Adjust `LASER_SET_MU` to the expected delay time in μs between `RAMP_SET_MU` and the controlled laser scan position and adjust `LASER_REF_MU` to the FSR of the reference laser in μs.
 A coarse adjustment of the integral part is sufficient at the beginning.
   * Connect the laser feedback input to DAC0 output and enable feedback on the laser (we use `Fine 1` on the Toptica laser with 0.3V/V gain)
   * Now you can adjust the laser integral and proportional-gains to get the initial locking using `Lki#` and `Lkp#` commands on the `Serial Monitor` where the `#` indicates the gain value.
-  * In `Serial Monitor` use the `p6r` (or `p3r`) command to trace the laser error for some time (10s for example) and press `Enter` to stop the trace.
-Select the `Serial Monitor` output and save it into a text file which you can use in the python script `tools/statistics.py` to analyze and display statistics of the laser error.
-Using the ki and kp values minimize the laser error (`sigma` in the statistics output and plot).
+  * In `Serial Monitor` use the `p6r` command to trace the laser error for some time (we use  10s) and press `Enter` to stop the trace.
+Select the `Serial Monitor` output and save it into a text file which you can use in the python script `tools/statistics.py` to analyze and display statistics of the laser error (see note for IDE 2 below).
+Using the ki and kp values to minimize the laser error (`sigma` in the statistics output and plot).
 You can insert a `#` symbol after the arrow `->` in the text file in order to skip unwanted output from the analysis.
 This is useful to keep in the file the actual commands used for the trace.
   * For fine-adjustment of the feedback parameters you can use the step function command `Ls#r` which works as `p6r` but offsets the laser setpoint by `#` μs after 1s and sets it back after another 5s.
 As before, use `statistics.py` to analyze the trace and optimize for fastest damping.
 This optimization usually requires to reduce the gains from the previous step since high gains tend to oscillate longer and one has to find a good compromize between fast damping and small error.
 Here the error vs. time plot is useful as well as the FFT plot.
   * At the moment no derivative part is implemented, but it might be helpful to get faster damping times.
 However, from experience it might be tricky to adjust that it does not add too much high-frequency noise.
   * The same optimization can be done on the ramp feedback using the commands `Rki#` and `Rkp#` to adjust the ramp integral and proportional feedback parameters.
-The commands `p6r` or `p3r` can be used as before for obtaining statistics of the ramp error signal and the step function command `Rs#r` can be used to generate a trace for the step respond.
+The commands `p6r` can be used as before for obtaining statistics of the ramp error signal and the step function command `Rs#r` can be used to generate a trace for the step respond.
   * After this optimization the lock is ready to be used.
 Using this lock we get a stable green MOT by adjusting the setpoint `LASER_SET_MU` with the `Ls#` command.

+> [!NOTE]
+> For Arduino IDE 2 on the `Serial Monitor` one cannot select longer output and copy to clipboard, but there is an icon to copy the entire output to clipboard.
+However, this does not include the date and time! - but which is needed for the analysis with the python tools.
+To fix this, the next version of the script `p6r` will print out also the actual SysTicks time of the board which should allow to get more precise time information than before, but the python scripts have to be adjusted for this.

 ## Performance